Obermatt rank method

 Financial ratios become Obermatt Ranks

-Obermatt analysis stocks by financial ratios and coverts them to ranks.
-This means that a company that performs better against other comparable companies, is found at the top of the list.
-These comparable companies are known as the peer universe.
+A company that performs better against comparable companies is found at the top of the list.
+Comparable companies make up the peer universe.
 Each peer universe consists of dozens of other companies that follow similar market cycles, produce similar products, or have similar distribution markets.

 Watch more videos on the subject of Investing Tutorials